Last fact-checked 29 April 2024

 If you’re looking for a simple 3mg/ml or 6mg/ml strength, it’s a very simple four step process…

 Safety Notes: The nozzle lids are often very tight, and it can be tricky to get these off.
 We sell a shortfill bottle opener if you need one.
-You should always mix your shortfill on a level surface like a desk or kitchen table (these bottles are tiny and you don’t want to spill any), and wash your hands afterwards just to get any trace of nicotine off your fingertips.
+You should always mix your shortfill on a level surface like a desk or kitchen table (these bottles are tiny and you don’t want to spill any).
+Wash your hands afterwards just to get any nicotine off your fingertips.

 How much nicotine do I add to shortfill?